Ekhodair/Natural-Language-Processing-Sentiment-Analysis/README.md

 # 4. Model Development

 Standard classifiers suffer serious incapabality to discriminate the underrepresented class in imbalanced data sets.
-Many solution have been proposed to overcome skewed class distribution, one approachs deals with data preprocessing by resampling the data set (e.g. Oversampling) which will be our focus in this project, a second aproach is cost-sensitive learnoing (e.g. confidence threshold adjustment).
+Many solution have been proposed to overcome skewed class distribution, one approachs deals with data preprocessing by resampling the data set (e.g. Oversampling) which will be our focus in this project, a second aproach is cost-sensitive learning (e.g. confidence threshold adjustment).

 First, we clean our data to replace all numbers and punctuation with empty strings, remove stop words and perform stemming using `NLTK`, we transform the text into numerical data and computing TF-IDF to measure the word importance in our text. then we train different models (Logistic Regression, SVM, Random Forest) the the imbalaned data set where we observe severe bias toward the majority class, particularly Logistic Regression model.